k2406/compose-axion-ax-hackathon-2026-full-solution-template/README.md

 #### Setup & Result Reproducibility Video

-To ensure reproducibility of results and verifying the presented KPIs, we require you to create a video demonstrating step by step project installation, data/model download steps, execution of all the required codes (training, evaluation) to reproduce the results.
+To ensure reproducibility of results and to verify the presented KPIs, we require you to create a video demonstrating:
+- Step by step project installation,
+- Data/model download steps,
+- Execution of all required codes to train the developed models (if any)
+- Execution of all evaluation codes to reproduce the presented results/KPIs

 ### Attribution